ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/docker-files/README.md

     - same setup as `one-telegraf` but runs the streaming data through the execd processor with a python script
     - includes a new docker container `natewray/telegraf-python:1.18.2` which installs python allowing python scripts to be run from the Telegraf execd plug-in

 `telegraf-python.docker` is not required to run the above setups but provides the file used to create the derivative `natewray/telegraf-python:1.18.2` container which is a copy of the `telegraf:1.18.2` container but with python installed.
-This container is hosted on docker hub [here](https://hub.docker.com/repository/docker/natewray/telegraf-python).
+This container is hosted directly on docker hub [here](https://hub.docker.com/repository/docker/natewray/telegraf-python) but can also be built using the command `docker build -t natewray/telegraf-python:1.18.2 - < telegraf-python.docker`.